mahshidahmadian/mahshidahmadian.github.io/README.md

 Hi, I'm **Mahshid Ahmadian**, a Virginia Sea Grant Research Fellow with a Ph.D. in Statistics and Data Science from Virginia Commonwealth University.
 ## About This Repository
 This repository contains a short view of my CV.
-Please reach out to me at [Ahmadianm@vcu.edu] for collaboration or questions.
+For questions or collaboration inquiries, please contact me at [Ahmadianm@vcu.edu](mailto:Ahmadianm@vcu.edu) or connect with me on [LinkedIn](https://www.linkedin.com/in/mahshidahmadian/).